-Recall that, in the deterministic setting, the Boussinesq approximation consists in assuming \eqref{it:incompressible_boussinesq} and considering $ (\rho-\rho_0)\big(\partial_t u -(u\cdot\nabla) u\big)\approx 0$, see e.g.\ \cite[Subsection 1.2.2]{HH20_fluids_pressure}.
-The reason not to approximate the gravity term $\rho\grav$ is that, experimentally, in buoyancy driven flows, such term is the most relevant in the dynamics and there is no natural approximation for it.
-At least formally, the RHS\eqref{eq:Boussinesq_approximation} has zero expected value (if we interpret the noise in the It\^o formulation), cf.\ \cite[Assumption (A.4)]{MTVE01}.
-Hence, the modeling assumption on the RHS\eqref{eq:Boussinesq_approximation} is consistent with the usual Boussinesq approximation when one considers expectations and can be seen as a refinement of the latter.
-The presence of the turbulent pressure $\wt{P}_n$ on the RHS\eqref{eq:Boussinesq_approximation} is necessary to obtain compatibility with the divergence free condition $\div\,u=0$, see \eqref{it:incompressible_boussinesq} in the above list.
+Recall that, in the deterministic setting, the Boussinesq approximation consists in assuming \eqref{it:incompressible_boussinesq} and considering $ (\rho-\rho_{\reference})\big(\partial_t U-(U\cdot\nabla) U\big)\approx 0$, see e.g.\ \cite[Subsection 1.2.2]{HH20_fluids_pressure}.
+The reason not to approximate the gravity term $- g\rho\, e_3$ is that, experimentally, in buoyancy-driven flows, such term is the most relevant in the dynamics and there is no natural approximation for it.
+At least formally, the right-hand side of \eqref{eq:Boussinesq_approximation} has zero expected value (if we interpret the noise in the It\^o formulation), cf.\ \cite[Assumption (A.4)]{MTVE01}.
+Hence, the modelling assumption on the right-hand side of \eqref{eq:Boussinesq_approximation} is consistent with the usual Boussinesq approximation when one considers expectations, and it can be seen as a refinement of the latter.
+The presence of the turbulent pressure $\wt{Q}_n$ on the right-hand side of \eqref{eq:Boussinesq_approximation} is necessary to obtain compatibility with the divergence-free condition $\div\,U=0$, see \eqref{it:incompressible_boussinesq} in the above list.

-To some extend, the approximation in \eqref{it:noise_boussinesq} follows the philosophy of \emph{stochastic climate modeling}, where there are certain unresolved variables (in our case $\rho-\rho_0$) and the main assumption is that the nonlinear interactions among unrsolved variables can be represented stochastically.
+To some extent, the approximation in \eqref{it:noise_boussinesq} follows the philosophy of \emph{stochastic climate modelling}, where there are certain unresolved variables (in our case $\rho-\rho_{\reference}$), and the main assumption is that the nonlinear interactions among unresolved variables can be represented stochastically.
 Such approximation has two basic advantages.
 Firstly, the noise keeps track of the approximations done in the balances ruling the dynamics, and secondly, the corresponding model has a reasonable complexity (both mathematically and computationally).
-We refer to \cite{MTVE01,AFP21} and the references therein for more details on stochastic climate models.
+The reader is referred to \cite{AFP21,MTVE01} and the references therein for more details on stochastic climate models.

-Using the stochastic Boussinesq approximation of \eqref{it:incompressible_boussinesq}--\eqref{it:noise_boussinesq} in \eqref{eq:Navier_Stokes_compressible_det} we obtain, on $\Dom_{\varepsilon}$,
+Using the stochastic Boussinesq approximation of \eqref{it:incompressible_boussinesq}-\eqref{it:noise_boussinesq} in \eqref{eq:Navier_Stokes_compressible_det} we obtain, on $\Dom_{\varepsilon}$,